kymata-atlas/kymata-core/README.md

 ## Getting Started

-This provides an overview of how to set the Kymata Toolbox locally.
+This provides an overview of how to set Kymata Core locally.

 ### Prerequisites